 RNA in turn serves as a template for the construction of proteins, which are sequences of amino acids.
 Proteins are synthesized within the ribosomes of living cells by a process called translation.
 In translation, the RNA string is viewed as a sequence of three-letter groups called codons.
 Each codon codes for a particular amino acid.
 For example, GUU codes for valine, and UCA codes for cysteine.
 Let us count how many possible three-letter sequences are there in which each letter can be A, C, G, or T. There are four choices for the first letter, four independent choices for the second letter, and four for the third, so there are $4^3 = 64$ different codons.
+On the other hand, there are only 20 different amino acids.
+Some amino acids are coded for by multiple codons.
 For example, UCA, UCC, UCG, and UCU all code for cysteine.
 Some codons do not code for any amino acids; they are stop codes.
 There are three stop codons: UAA, UAG, and UGA.

 Stop codes are used during protein synthesis to terminate reading of the RNA string.
 Not all of a RNA string is translated into protein; there are large regions that act like gaps.
 As the RNA is read, when a gap is reached, it is skipped over until a special start codon is found that tells the ribosome to begin creating amino acids again.
 When it sees a stop codon it stops and keeps reading until it finds another start codon, and so on, until the entire strand is read.
-The process is just like the way comments in shell scripts are treated by the shell.
-The # tells the shell to stop parsing the command, and the next newline character tells it to start again.
-The # is a stop code and the newline is a start code.
-As an example, the RNA strand is read as the following sequence of codons
+Sequences of RNA that are removed like this are called introns.
+Introns also refer to the corresponding regions of the original DNA.
+The regions that do get used in protein synthesis are called exons.
+Figure 1 depicts the relationship between introns and exons.
+Much is yet to be discovered about introns; they were once thought to be useless parts of the RNA, but now it is known that this is not true.